 The Big 3

 Intelligence is sexy.
 A man who prioritizes his education and makes time for his studies is attractive because it proves to show he cares to become successful in the future, and is working towards accomplishing a goal.
 You don’t need to be a natural born genius, but you need to make an effort.
-Being intelligent isn’t all about being academic smart, knowing about things happening around the world and staying up to date will score you just as many points!
+Being intelligent isn’t all about academics smart, knowing about things happening around the world and staying up to date will score you just as many points!

 Hearing a man giving a presentation or speech in public and doing it like a champ is a major turn on.
 They can entice people with their intellect and throw facts and information out there that impress people (ladies especially).
 When a guy knows his stuff, it’s a pleasure hearing him talk.
-Makes you wonder what else that mouth is capable of doi… I’ll save this talk for another time…
+Makes you wonder what else that mouth is capable of doi… -I’ll save this talk for another time…

 Now let me get this straight, no you do not need to wear a fitted dress shirt and a blazer everyday (though you get MAJOR points for doing so).
 Dressing professionally is sexy, it seems like common sense but I find a lot of men underestimate how good they look when they pick wearing something classier over a Supreme sweater and the latest Jordan’s to match.

 Looking the part is one thing, but it doesn’t mean much if you can’t act like a gentleman.
 Being a gentleman means holding the door open to let the lady walk in first, stepping aside so she can board the bus first or opening the car door and then closing it after she’s seated.
 I’m getting slightly turned on as I write this thinking of all the times men have done minor gestures like this for me as sad as that may sound, this is something men completely overlook nowadays and don’t realize how attractive it is to a woman when they do trivial acts like this.
-Regardless of whether she’s your girl or not fellas, I recommend 10/10 you do this.
+Regardless of whether she’s your girl or not fellas, I highly recommend you do this.

 Now let’s move to a touchier gentleman-like quality; offering to pay.
 Now before you internally call me out for being a gold digger (which I know one of you pricks just did) please please please take my word on this.
 Now, offering to pay doesn’t necessarily mean you must buy it for her, because about 90% of the time the girl will say no, (if she says yes then I’m sorry to break it to you but she’s not that into you bro).
 I can recall times when a man has offered to pay for me over small things like an Iced-Cappuccino from Tim Hortons (for the record I’m addicted to those over the top sugar loaded bastards), and dear lord I can assure you I was very much turned on.
 Whenever a man has offered to pay for my food, movie ticket or anything in general I would always respectively decline his offer, but never did it go un-appreciated or overlooked.
 I want to stress again that it’s the little things that matter, and make the biggest difference.